phptuts/codingwithnoah/lessons/index.md

 18) [App Inventor 105 -- Logo Builder App](http://www.appinventor.org/content/ai2apps/intermediateApps/logo)

-19) App Inventor & Bluetooth
+19) App Inventor & RBG LED

-20) App Inventor / Bluetooth / LCD Screen

-21) App Inventor / Bluetooth / Sonar

-22) App Inventor / Bluetooth / Led Matrix
+20) App Inventor & Led Matrix

-23) App Inventor / Bluetooth / RBG LED

-24) App Inventor / Bluetooth / Servo

-25) Make your own App Inventor / Arduino project.
-(Project Size 2 weeks)

-26) Make your own App Inventor (Project Size 4 weeks)

-27) Publish your app inventor app on the app store.
+21) Challenge: build an Android app to control a servo.

+22) Challenge: build and publish your own app.

 **Congrats** you have completed the first part of the school.
 You are now a programmer with an in the app store.

-*Kotlin / IOS the journey continues*